 Despite breakthroughs in the scientific understanding of deformation processes, the mechanical properties of engineering materials remain limited to fractions of their theoretical values.
 One approach to unlocking improved material performance is through nanostructuring (i.e., controlling the organization of a material at the nanoscale).
 However, the preservation of nanostructured properties at macroscales remains a pervasive challenge.
 In the Advanced Materials and Microstructures Lab, we are interested in answering this overarching research question: how can materials be engineered at the nanoscale to translate into macroscale structures with unprecedented properties?.
-The breadth of this question touches on a diverse set of material systems including: 2D materials, nanostructured metals, and bioinspired materials.
+The breadth of this question touches on a diverse set of material systems including: high entropy materials, nanostructured metals, 2D materials, and bioinspired materials.

 2D materials (i.e., materials that are one plane of atoms thick) are known to possess unprecedented physical properties.
 New structural motifs may therefore be envisioned, which leverage the extraordinary properties of 2D materials as building blocks in scalable lightweight structures.
 However, the realization of these materials systems inherently requires the interrogation of material properties and mechanics laws at the atomic scale, which presents a number of unique challenges for the materials science community.
 At the AMML we employ novel characterization protocols to reveal the length-scale dependent physical properties of these material systems.
 For examples of previous works by members of the lab on this topic, please see our publications page.

 - X. Zhang*, H. Nguyen*, M. Daly, S. T. Nguyen, and H. D. Espinosa, Nanoscale 11 12305-12316, 2019.

 - M. Daly*, C. Cao*, H. Sun, Y. Sun, T. Filleter, and C. V. Singh, ACS Nano 10 1939-1947, 2016.